phthom/icp31/1-Installation.md

-### 11. Last important step before starting the labs
+### Task 11.
+Last important step before starting the labs

 One other point, we noticed during the labs is the **number of pods per core** limited to 10.